Port Wine 101: A Beginner's Guide to Three Top Styles

 Tawny Port

 Like Vintage Port, Tawny Port is a connoisseurs’ wine; the best examples maintain a beautiful acidity with a sugar level that is not too high.
 Wine that is destined to become Tawny rests for a long time in wooden casks.
-The increased contact with oxygen results in wine with a translucent reddish-brown color and a nutty taste.
+The increased contact with oxygen results in a wine with a translucent reddish-brown color and a nutty taste.

 Tawny Wines to Try: 10-year-old: Ramos-Pinto, Ferreira, Sandeman.
 20-year-old: Graham’s, Taylor Fladgate, Dow’s.
 30-year-old: Sandeman, Graham’s.
 40-year-old: Graham’s, Taylor Fladgate, Sandeman, Quinta Do Noval.